+Test results

 The proposed method was implemented on top VTM-6.1 with CE1 affine patch, and two tests are performed:

 Test 1: Phase shift for chroma is set corresponding to sample type 0, i.e. vertical chroma phase shift is set to 0.5.